maxprog-svg/TexttoSpeech/README.md

     Multi-language Support: The program can handle inputs in English, Spanish, and Russian, making it versatile for different users.
     Audio File Generation: The generated speech can be saved as an MP3 file, allowing users to listen to it at any time.
-    Simple User Interface: The program uses the command line for user input, making it easy to use without any complex installations.

 Installation: